brimdata/grafana-zed-datasource/README.md

 Per the approach, we see that the date stamp is repeated for the measurement of each of the six different fuel types.
-Also, being CSV data, this date field begins life as a mere string and therefore should be transformed to the Zed `time` type as we store it in the lake.
-This will allow the values to be used in time range selections in Grafana that will then be used in the generated Zed queries that gather points for plotting.
+Also, being CSV data, this date field begins life as a mere string and therefore must be transformed to the Zed `time` type as we store it in the lake.

-Taking this into account, we'll perform some preprocessing with [`zq`](https://zed.brimdata.io/docs/commands/zq) to prepare the timestamp field and also isolate a subset of the fields, then ultimately load the data into a pool in our Zed lake.
+Taking this into account, we'll perform some preprocessing with [`zq`](https://zed.brimdata.io/docs/commands/zq) to prepare the Time Field and also isolate a subset of other fields, then ultimately load the data into a pool in our Zed lake.
 For convenience, we'll use `ts` as the name of the transformed time field since this is the plugin's default.

 ```
 $ zed create prices1